wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 ## JVM parameters

 !!! note

-    The recommended JDK versions are JDK 1.7 and 1.8.
+    The recommended JDK versions are JDK 1.8 and 11.
 For more information, see <a href="../../setup/installation-prerequisites">installation pre-requisites</a>.

--   **For JDK 1.7**: Set the appropriate Heap and Permgen values for the JVM based on your deployment scenario.
-These can be set in the `wso2server.sh` file in the `<IS_HOME>/bin` directory.

--   **For JDK 1.8**: As the `MaxPermSize` value has been removed from Hotspot JVM, it is not required set this.

     ```java  tab="Example"
-    -Xms512m -Xmx2048m -XX:MaxPermSize=1024m
+    -Xms512m -Xmx2048m
     ```

 !!! tip